Reon1917/suesue-portfolio/suesue-portfolio/docs/progress.md

 - Resume download functionality with correct file path
 - Contact form with simulated submission (ready for Resend implementation)
 - Enhanced visual design with gradients and improved color scheme
+- Fixed all console errors and asset loading issues